Ken Griffin (businessman): Career

 From Citadel LLC, Griffin earned $900 million in 2009, $1.4 billion in 2014, $600 million in 2016, $1.4 billion in 2017, $870 million in 2018, $1.5 billion in 2019, and $1.8 billion in 2020.

 In November 2020, according to Bloomberg News, Griffin's net worth surpassed $20 billion due to an increase in the value of Citadel, of which Griffin's stake was worth $11.2 billion.
 Citadel Securities, a market maker, increased its profit to $2.36 billion during the first half of 2020 compared to $982 million for the same period in 2019, due to increased volatility, volume and retail trader engagement.

 In January 2021, Griffin attracted criticism for the role Citadel played in the GameStop short squeeze.
 On January 25, it was announced that Citadel would invest $2 billion into Melvin Capital, which had suffered losses of more than 30% on account of its short positions, particularly on GameStop.
 On January 28, Robinhood, an electronic trading platform favored by many traders involved in buying GameStop stock and options, announced that it would halt all purchases of GameStop securities and only allow these securities to be sold; the price of GME stock declined steeply shortly thereafter.
 Because Robinhood received a substantial portion of its revenue through a payment for order flow relationship with Citadel, 85% of which Griffin owned, many commentators criticized the potential for conflict of interest when the same entity both plays the role of market-maker and also participates in the market it makes; Griffin has been at the center of much discussion of this controversy.
 On February 18, 2021, he testified before the House Financial Services Committee about his role in the GameStop controversy; Griffin had donated money directly to four members of the committee, Republicans French Hill, Andy Barr, Ann Wagner, and Bill Huizenga.
 Thereafter, the SEC concluded that conspiracy theories about the event were unfounded.

-Griffin is a member of The Business Council in Washington, D.C.
+In June 2022, Griffin announced that Citadel and Citadel Securities would move their global headquarters from Chicago to Miami.
+He said that Miami offered a growing business environment and cited concerns regarding crime and public policy in Chicago.
+Citadel indicated that it would continue to maintain offices in Chicago while establishing Miami as its headquarters.

+In January 2026, Griffin partnered with Goldman Properties to spend at least $180 million for an office building in the Wynwood creative district, expanding Citadel's footprint in Miami.

 Philanthropy

 Griffin is a large private donor to charities and nonprofit organizations, having donated over $2 billion to charities so far.

+Griffin Catalyst

-In September 2023, he established Griffin Catalyst, a platform for his philanthropic and civic work.
-The organization serves as an umbrella for his various efforts.
+In September 2023, Griffin launched Griffin Catalyst, a platform intended to organize and highlight his philanthropic and civic engagement initiatives.
+According to him, the effort was designed to provide an umbrella framework for future charitable giving and focuses on six areas: education, science and medicine, upward mobility, freedom and democracy, enterprise and innovation, and communities.

+Reuters described Griffin Catalyst as a platform showcasing philanthropic organizations and initiatives supported by his giving.